chrisanag1985/mandiant_to_suricata_datasets/README.md

 change the `memcap` and `hashsize` values.
 By using datasets I am not facing this issue.
 Maybe I do something wrong ...

-Actually Suricata in `suricata.log` says that loaded all the records, but if the IOC is below line ~24100 it never triggers.
+Actually Suricata in `suricata.log` says that all the records have been loaded, but if the IOC is below line ~241000 it never triggers.
 Maybe a timeout take place.

 ## Dependencies